TWIST-OFF BOLTS/TC BOLTS

 - TC bolts behave differently in a Hydraulic Tension Calibrators (Skidmore) than they do when installed in steelwork.
 Therefore, TC bolt testing, with hydraulic load cells, will show results 10% higher than what will be realized in the steelwork.

-- Changes in temperature negatively affect tension by 10%.
+- Changes in temperature negatively affect pretension by 10%.

 - These issues are cumulative, i.e. a production lot of ¾” A325 TC bolts tested in a skidmore whose dial shows 29 kips will only provide ~ 26 kips when installed in steelwork.
-If rain wets installed TC bolts, of the same lot, effective installed tension will be ~23.5 kips.
-Falling temperature ambient air will result in an additional reduction of effective tension of 21 kips.
+If rain wets installed TC bolts, of the same lot, effective installed pretension will be ~23.5 kips.
+Falling temperature ambient air will result in an additional reduction of effective pretension of 21 kips.

 Since the 2005 study was funded by the RCSC, the information described above was presented at the 2007 RCSC Annual Meeting, in Cleveland Ohio by Professor Emeritus of U of T, Peter Birkemoe.
 Professor Birkemoe made the following recommendations that were not adopted into the RCSC Specification: